haskell/cabal/nix-announce.rst

     -- Settings can be applied per-package
     package cryptohash
-      -- So cryptohash will get its profiling suites built
+      -- So cryptohash will get built with profiling
       profiling: True

     package bytestring